rgabeflores/Python-App-Manager/README.md

 # Python App Manager
 A program to easily generate development-ready boilerplates.
-Immediately being Python projects, front-end web projects, and more!
+Immediately begin development on Python projects, front-end web projects, and more, by automating the creation of folder structures and base file templates.

 ## Authors